Can a Dog Overdose on CBD Oil?

 Dog Overdose Versus Toxicity, What’s the Difference?

-Overdosing happens when a safe substance is given in excess, while toxicity happens due to unsafe substances even if given in minimal doses to dogs.
-In more practical terms, what dog owners should know is that CBD can cause an overdose while THC toxicity.
+Overdosing happens when a safe substance is given in excess, while toxicity happens when an unsafe substance is ingested even if in minimal doses.
+In more practical terms, what dog owners should know is that CBD can cause an overdose while THC causes toxicity.
 Let’s take a closer look into the difference between overdose and toxicity.

 Can You Give too Much CBD Oil to Dogs?